 Three timer/event counters are implemented in the microcontroller.
 Timer/Event Counter 0 contains an 8-bit programmable count-up counter whose clock may come from an external source or an internal clock source.
 An internal clock source comes from f{SYS} or the Internal low frequency clock known as f_L.
+The clock f_L is derived from the LIRC or LXT oscillator and can be selected by the Low Frequency selection bit LFS bit in the CTRL0 register.
 Timer/Event Counter 1 contains a 16-bit programmable count-up counter whose clock may come from an external source or an internal clock source.
-An internal clock source comes from $f{SYS}/4$ or the Internal low frequency clock known as f_L.
-The clock f_L is derived from the LIRC or LXT oscillator and can be selected by the Low Frequency selection bit LFS bit in the CTRL0 register.
+An internal clock source comes from f{SYS}/4 or the Internal low frequency clock known as f_I.
+The clock f{L} is derived from the LIRC or LXT oscillator and can be selected by the Low Frequency selection bit LFS bit in the CTRL0 register.
 The external clock input allows the user to count external events, measure time intervals or pulse widths, or to generate an accurate time base.
 Timer/Event Counter 2 contains a 16-bit programmable count-up counter whose clock may come from an external source or an internal clock source.
-An internal clock source comes from f{SYS}/4 or the Timer/Event Counter 2 internal clock f{TCK}.
-The clock f{TCK} may come from the low frequency clock f_L or the clocks generated from the Touch Key module named $f{\mbox{\scriptsize REF}},\,f{\mbox{\scriptsize SEN}}$ and $f{\mbox{\scriptsize TMCK}}$ described in the Touch Key Function section.
-The clock is selected using the Timer/Event Counter 2 clock source selection bits TCKS1 and TCK0 in the CTRL0 register.
+An internal clock source comes from $f{SYS}/4$ or the the internal low frequency clock known as f_L.
 The external clock input allows the user to count external events, measure time intervals or pulse widths, or to generate an accurate time base.

 There are two registers related to the Timer/Event Counter 0; TMR0 and TMR0C.
 Writing to TMR0 puts the starting value in the Timer/Event Counter 0 register and reading TMR0 reads out the contents of Timer/Event Counter 0.
 The TMR0C is a timer/event counter control register, which defines the overall operations.
 There are three registers related to the Timer/Event Counter 1; TMR1H, TMR1L and TMR1C.
-Writing to TMR1L will only out the written data into an internal lower-order byte. buffer (8-bit) while writing to TMR1H will transfer the specified data and the contents of the lower-order byte buffer to both the TMR1H and TMR1L registers, respectively.
+Writing to TMR1L will only put the written data into an internal lower-order byte buffer (8-bit) while writing to TMR1H will transfer the specified data and the contents of the lower-order byte buffer to both the TMR1H and TMR1L registers, respectively.
 The Timer/Event Counter 1 preload register is changed when each time there is a write operation to TMR1H.
 Reading TMR1H will latch the contents of TMR1H and TMR1L counters to the destination and the lower-order byte buffer, respectively.
 Reading TMR1L will read the contents of the lower-order byte buffer.
 TMR1C is the Timer/Event Counter 1 control register, which defines the operating mode, counting enable or disable, the TMR1 active edge and the prescaler stage selections.
 Also there are three registers related to the Timer/Event Counter 2 named TMR2H, TMR2L and TMR2C.
 The operations of reading from and writing to the Timer/Event Counter 2 registers named TMR2H and TMR2L are the same with Timer/Event Counter 1 described above.